epsilonlabs/haetae/README.md

 #Update Site
 https://raw.githubusercontent.com/epsilonlabs/haetae/gh-pages/org.eclipse.epsilon.haetae.updatesite/site.xml

+#Applications of Static Analysis

+1. Haetae is used in many occasions to help solve many problems, one example would be the use to address the scalability problem in loading XMI models ([SmartSAX](https://github.com/wrwei/SmartSAX)).
+In this instance, an effective metamodel extraction facility is built by extending Haetae so that metamodel footprint of queries/transformations can be automatically extracted by Haetae.

 #Bug report
 There are currently a number of bugs introduced due to the refacotring of EOL metamodel, please report if you encounter any.